Shiva (Judaism): Washing hands

-After being near or around the deceased, it is ancient custom to wash oneself, or at minimum wash one’s hands, as a means of purification.
+After being near or around the deceased, it is ancient custom to wash oneself, or at minimum wash one's hands, as a means of purification.
 After a funeral, or visitation to a cemetery, individuals are required to wash hands as a mark of spiritual transition through water.
 During shiva, it is especially mandatory to do so before entering the home.
 There are many different origins of this tradition, though the act is typically associated with symbolic cleansing, the idea being that death is impure in a spiritual sense.
 Within Judaism, the living is thought to emphasize value of life rather than focus on death.
 When washing hands after visiting the deceased, it is custom to not pass the cup of water used from person to person.
 The reason behind this stems from the beliefs and hopes of stopping the tragedy it began, rather than allowing it to continue from person to person as symbolized by the passing of the cup.

 Meal of condolences

-The first meal which should be eaten after the funeral is known as the seudat havra'ah.
+The first meal which should be eaten after the funeral is known as the seudat havra'ah (סעודת הבראה).
 Traditionally, mourners should be served the meal of condolences by neighbors.
 The act of preparing such meal is considered to be a mitzvah.
 Though being the tradition, if the meal of condolences is unable to be prepared by a neighbor, extended family may do so, and in the last case the mourner themselves may prepare the meal.
 It was seen that many times following the death of a loved one, individuals who were in mourning possessed a death wish and often attempted to undergo starvation.
 The meal given to them upon returning home provided warmth in order to lessen such wishes.
-In order to be deemed the meal of condolences, the food selections must contain several specific dishes.
-An example of this is bread, which is symbolic for the staff of life.
-Aside from this, the meal must contain hard-boiled eggs, cooked vegetables, and coffee or tea.
-Often wine is allowed to be served as well.
+In order to be deemed the meal of condolences, the food selections customarily contains several specific dishes.
+The meal often includes bread, hard-boiled eggs, lentils and sometimes wine.
 The only time the meal of condolences is not served is when there is no public observance of mourning.
 While some historical sources exclude this meal in cases of suicide, most contemporary Jewish communities, including Orthodox, Conservative, and Reform, recognize mental distress or mental illness as mitigating factors, and still provide the meal and other mourning rites in many cases.